Friday, December 30, 2022

 Summer Season in the Sun

-Summer is the time of being outdoors.
-The weather is temperate, and it's the best time for camping in the mountains, woods, and creek.
+Summer is the time to be outdoors.
+The weather is temperate, and it's the best time for camping in the mountains, woods, and creeks.

-Summer can be sweltering, but it doesn't stop us from travelling to places for adventure and new experiences.
+Summer can be sweltering, but it doesn't stop us from traveling to places for adventure and new experiences.

 It can be warm to hot just before the summer officially begins, so we can already feel the summer vibe.
-We travelled about 5 hours to Logan Lake, located in the Northeast of Vancouver.
+We traveled about five hours to Logan Lake, located Northeast of Vancouver.
 That's the most extended land travel I experienced in British Columbia.
 We had a great weekend camping and the best road trip ever.

 I celebrated my birthday in the summer on the Sunshine Coast, and it was a memorable experience to travel to the coastal towns with magnificent views.

-We had a creekside camping, a beach walk, a harbour stroll, and an excellent ferry ride.
+We had a creekside camping, a beach walk, a harbor stroll, and an excellent ferry ride.

 The summer season makes the lawn dry for several months of drought, but some farms can be so green, like the Richmond Country Farms, where we enjoyed the Sunflower Festival.

-The sunset is late during the summer as the night starts between 9 - 10 pm, and dawn is as early as 4:30 am.
-That means we may have a shorter sleep and more Netflix time.
+Sunset is late during the summer, as the night starts between 9 and 10 p.m., and dawn is as early as 4:30 a.m.
+That means we may have shorter sleep and more Netflix time.

 Fall in Love

-It is during the fall season that farmers get to harvest their produce, so farms get busy with their festivals and activities.
+During the fall season, farmers harvest their produce, so farms are busy with festivals and activities.
 I enjoyed the pumpkin patch experience, the pumpkin soup, and the pumpkin pie.

 During the fall, we celebrate Thanksgiving for the blessings and graces we received and the bountiful harvest the farmers shared with everyone.